Maya Angelou: Sex Worker History is Part of Her Esteemed Legacy

 Born Marguerite Annie Johnson, April 4, 1928 in St. Louis, Missouri, Maya Angelou spent most of her childhood with her paternal grandmother in Stamps, Arkansas.
 When Maya Angelou was just eight years old, she was raped by her mother’s boyfriend.
 Maya Angelou reported the assault, and the man was arrested and subsequently murdered.
 Fearful of her voice, this trauma left her mute for years.
 Maya Angelou’s childhood was the subject of her first autobiography, I Know Why The Caged Bird Sings, published in 1969.
 In 1974, her second autobiography, Gather Together In My Name, set in the 1940s after World War II, chronicles the 2 years of her life after the birth of her son and gives details about her life as a sex worker.

 At the age of 18, Maya Angelou moved to California from Arkansas, hoping to make a new life for her and her infant son, Clyde Guy Johnson.
 She held a series of jobs as a cook and a waitress before becoming a madam for a lesbian couple.
 The brothel business was very lucrative for Maya Angelou but short-lived after a disagreement with the couple, fearing arrest and losing custody of her son.
-Maya Angelou returned to California, only to return soon after, this time engaging in sex work as a prostitute.
+Maya Angelou returned to California, this time engaging in sex work as a prostitute.

 Maya Angelou’s Accolades & Professional Accomplishments